“May your glass be ever full,

 Bushmills Original Irish Whiskey is the flagship whiskey that is commonly found in many bars around the world.
 You can use this particular alcoholic beverage to make an Irish whiskey cocktail that pleases you.
 You will never be disappointed in any way!

-Bushmills Original Irish Whiskey is a blended spirit that is made of 55 percent single malt produced at the Old Bushmills Distillery.
+Bushmills Original Irish Whiskey is a blended whiskey that is made of 55 percent single malt produced at the Old Bushmills Distillery.
 Forty-five percent grain whiskey is procured from Midleton Distillery.

 Bushmills Original Irish Whiskey comes at 40 percent alcohol by volume (80 proof).